govau/design-system-site/content/components/card/card-link.md

 ---
 ## Single call to action

 For cards with a single call to action, the hit area can be made to wrap the entire card.
 This pattern may be used for a list of news items on a landing page, for example.
+Avoid wrapping an entire card in an anchor tag.